How to Become a School Bus Driver in Florida (2026)

 School Bus Dispatcher

-If you enjoy the administrative side of transportation and have strong organizational and communication skills, you may consider a career as a school bus dispatcher.
-As a school bus dispatcher, you will be responsible for scheduling and coordinating school bus routes, communicating with drivers and parents, and ensuring the smooth operation of the transportation system.
+If you have strong organizational and communication skills, you can move into a dispatcher role.
+Dispatchers are responsible for coordinating routes, communicating with drivers and parents, and managing the daily logistics of the transportation system.

 Transportation Supervisor